-Bughley Horse Trials' Guy Herbert talks about how he uses Agrigem's products
+Bughley Horse Trials' Guy Herbert uses Agrigem's products

 "As a member of the course building team at The Land Rover Burghley Horse Trials a significant part of my role is maintaining the fifteen acres of Burghley’s magnificent parkland used for the course and arenas.

 Our year revolves around one week at the beginning of September when we host the top level of Three Day Event competition in the world.
 Sixty of the worlds best horses and riders compete for the prestigious title and significant prize fund.
 It is essential that the grass looks at is best for that week and the going is neither too firm nor too soft.